justinhjy1004/jekyll-gitbook/_pages/projects.md

 <br>

-Initially started as a fun project back in UNL, exploring the great and interesting world of graph database and graph analysis.
+This project was initially started as a fun project back in UNL, exploring the great and interesting world of graph database and graph analysis.
 Unfortunately, a lot of that is now relegated to the side (the graph-side of things).
 The good thing is, I am currently working on a paper based on this analysis on the Bandwagon Effect in R&D for firms.
 Really excited about it and hopefully something will come out of it!

 <div style="text-align: center">
 <a href = "https://github.com/justinhjy1004/BandwagonCPC" target="_blank" rel="noopener noreferrer">